mohaids/mohaids/README.md

 ## 👀"Thoughts"

-Yes, I will die on this hill
+Yes, I will die on this hill.

 ## 'Bout me